joaopauloribeiro/zbox_wiki/zbox_wiki/pages/zbox-wiki/zbox-wiki-installation.md

 ### Basics

-OS X ships Python 2.6 by default, I strongly recommend you upgrade it to 2.7.
+OS X ships Python 2.6 by default, I strongly recommend 2.7 to you.

-Install a package management system on OS X, such as [MacPorts](http://www.macports.org/).
-I do example with HomeBrew following.
+Install a package management system on OS X, such as [MacPorts](http://www.macports.org/), or [HomeBrew](http://mxcl.github.com/homebrew/), then use it to install other required packages.

+NOTE: HomeBrew is cool, but I failed to install some packages with HomeBrew on OS X 10.6.

+I do example with MacPorts following.

 Install setuptools: